wizgrav/clubber/README.md

     to: 64 // maximum midi note, up to 160.
     smooth: [0.1, 0.1, 0.1, 0.1] // Exponential smoothing factors for each of the four returned values
 });
-clubber.update(); // This should happen first for data to be current for all bands
+clubber.update(); // This should happen first for frequency data to be current for all bands

 // Calling the closure updates an object which can be Float32Array|Array|Three.Vector4|undefined var analysedArray = band(vec4); // The internal Float32Array is also returned for convenience
 ```

+### Tips ###

-In practice one would instantiate several band closures each covering a different range of midi notes, low mid high etc, calling these every render iteration and passing the returned arrays/vec4s as uniforms in webgl shaders.
+In practice one would instantiate several bands each covering a different range of midi notes, low mid high etc, calling these every render iteration and passing the returned arrays/vec4s as modulating uniforms in webgl shaders or wherever needed.

 By creatively combining the results of the analysis, the rhythmic patterns in the sound will emerge in the graphics as well.
-Check the demo's glsl code for reference.
-If you feel like sharing your demos, drop me a note and I'll include them here for reference.
-Now have fun spicing up your favorite rhythms with awesome visuals :)
+Simple combinations could be finding the min/max between adjacent band notes/energies or multiply them.

+A strategy that works well would be to interpret the analysis results as vectors and operate on these.
+For instance map a bands strongest note on the x axis, the average note on the Y axis and calculate the length of the vector.
+You can go further and notes with power.
+You can map an element from one band with one from another band.

+And since we work with vectors why not just distance or even dot them and see what comes out(Good stuff) These combinations are all plausible, you can check some in the glsl demos that come with the source.
+You can also experiment on your own and design your modulators in the [very helpful debugger](http://wizgrav.github.io/clubber/debug).

+You can also [contact me](mailto://wizgrav@gmail.com) and get to chat or jam together, I'm always open for collaborations with creative people.

 ### Clubber in the wild ###